 Whether you’re starting from scratch or renovating a new building (hotel, school, business center, etc.), there’s more to a building than just obtaining the cheapest or most commonly used materials to get the job done.
-Now that more and more builders are incorporating green building techniques, there are new and innovative methods that offer style, affordability, and durability, and that mesh with the 21st century.
+Now that more and more builders like builders in Essex are incorporating green building techniques, there are new and innovative methods that offer style, affordability, and durability, and that mesh with the 21st century.

 Choosing the right eco-friendly and sustainable building materials are paramount to staying on top of modern trends to make appealing buildings, as well as incorporating cutting-edge materials to ensure that your building stands the test of time.

 Here are six sustainable building design considerations for commercial buildings.

 In addition to the ecological benefits, low-maintenance exteriors come with durability to withstand the elements and give a modern look to new buildings.
 These exteriors include:

 Fiber cement siding: As a composite material made of cement that’s been reinforced with cellulose fibers (plant-based), your building can be resistant to rot, termites, and impact (i.e. airborne debris in high-wind).
 Additionally, modern fiber cement siding has fireproof properties that make it an ideal choice for a safer building.

 Modified wood siding: Rethink what you’ve thought about wood as a sustainable long-term building material.
 With wood siding your building can feature a natural look, but incorporate increased decay resistance, dimensional stability, and an impressive hardness not traditionally thought of.
 Best of all, visually-appealing woods like beech, ash, birch, alder, and other varieties can be used.

 Steel siding: Using the various modern alloys of steel, your building can benefit from steel siding that not only reinforces the structure, but can offer an impressive visual impact and speak volumes about your building’s modern ecological style.